Lezzer/liam-reilly.info/public/blog/posts/03-cqrs-and-the-api.md

 ### Other Commands

-Implementing other commands done in the exact same way.
+Implementing other commands is done in the exact same way.
 The Vault API needs a 2nd `Command`.
 Enter `DeleteObjectFromS3Command`.

 This command is even simpler.
 The user only needs to pass an 'ObjectId' for the object (file) that we stored in S3.